moorepants/learn-multibody-dynamics/lagrange.rst

 Example: Double pendulum with springs and sliding pointmass
 -----------------------------------------------------------

-The next step is to define the relevant variables, constants and frames:
+This example will use the Lagrange method to derive the equations of motion for the system introduced in :ref:`Example of Kane's Equations`.
+The first step is to define the relevant variables, constants and frames.
+This step is the same as for Kane's method.

 .. jupyter-execute::